-This fund is used to account for the accumulation of resources for the payment of debt principal, interest, and related costs on the long term certificates of participation (COPs).
-The Certificates of Participation are liquidated through the COP-Series Debt Service Fund from the proceeds of the capital millage levied by the District.
+This fund is used to account for the accumulation of resources for the payment of debt principal, interest, and related costs on the long-term COPs.
+The COPs are liquidated through the COP-Series Debt Service Fund from the proceeds of the capital millage levied by the District.